Tips for planning a European rail trip on a budget

 Take the scenic rail route

-When you’re planning a European rail trip route, train booking websites usually show you the quickest way to get from A to B. But sometimes there’s another route that might take a bit longer, but the views along the way make it well worth the extra travel time.
+When you’re planning a European rail trip route, booking websites usually show you the quickest way to get from A to B. But sometimes there’s another route that might take a bit longer, but the views along the way make it well worth the extra travel time.

 The Bernina Express train in Switzerland